Ben-Ganon/Obsidian_Olympus_DnD/Lore - do not read!/Athens Encounter.md

 Suddenly, a giant crack of thunder is heard throughout the city.
 A lightning bolt strikes the main plaza.
 The plaza and people unharmed, the heroes can see an impossibly large man (around 2-3 meters in height) kneeling in the impact zone.
-"Gods I'll never get used to that"
+"Malakas, I'll never get used to that"
 He rises up, snaps his fingers and the dust evaporates from him.
 He looks to be quite young, simultaneously teenage and child, with golden eyes, shaggy brown hair and a quirky, mischievous smile.
 In his hands, a large bronze staff is writhing - the Caduceus.
-He seems quite twitchy, speaking fast and with a certain haste to his words - like he's trying to wrap up a meeting to rush home because his oven is on.
+He seems quite twitchy, speaking fast and with a certain haste to his words - like he's trying to wrap up a meeting because he is late to his second job delivering mail.
 He starts to levitate slightly, and his voice beams across the Acropolis:
 "Good citizens of our glorious Athens!"
 The crowd is stunned.
 Everybody knows the gods exist, and many of them have seen both miracles and monsters, but having a god visit you directly is either incredible news or a terrible omen.